A Quiet Place in the Country: Critical response

-From contemporary reviews, "Hawk." of Variety proclaimed that "If there is such a thing as an intellectual horror pic, this official Italian Berlin Fest entry comes close."
+From contemporary reviews, Robert Hawkins of Variety proclaimed that "If there is such a thing as an intellectual horror pic, this official Italian Berlin Fest entry comes close."
 He found the film "carefully planned and made, but ultimately pretentious."
 Charles Champlin of the Los Angeles Times praised the film as "well done," and compared the screenplay to the madness-themed works of Edgar Allan Poe.
 Ann Guarino of the New York Daily News noted the film as a "haunting" horror film, awarding it two-and-a-half out of four stars, praising Nero's performance as "excellent" and Redgrave's as "enchanting."

 The Boston Globe's Kevin Kelly described the film "preposterously bad," panning Nero and Redgrave's performances and ultimately deemed the film as "comic book trash."
 Christopher Dafoe of the Vancouver Sun noted the film as "nonsense," but conceded that it is "filmed very beautifully in rich color."

 From retrospective reviews, Dennis Schwartz of Ozus' World Movie Reviews rated the film a B−, writing, "How well you like this freaky tale, with an unsettling tone, depends on how much you fall in love with the stunning kaleidoscope cinematography of Luigi Kuveiller and the director's bizarre logic he brings to the creative process as something that borders on the edge of sanity.
 For me it was a bit too pretentious, though its startling images were chillingly effective."
 Paul Mavis from DVD Talk gave the film 5/5 stars, writing, "Disturbing, sensational aural/visual experience.
 Writer/director Elio Petri creates a completely unstable environment for his tale of personal madness, artistic chaos, and supernatural violence.
 Vanessa Redgrave and Franco Nero are beautiful to look at here.
 One of a kind."
 Steve Langton from The Spinning Image awarded the film 8/10 stars, stating, "Granted, A Quiet Place In The Country does occasionally threaten to slide into over-indulgence, but one of its main strengths may be that Petri was either unable or unwilling to play by the rules."